Chapter 5.48

 (c) A list of the services available and the cost of such services shall be posted in the reception area within the massage premises, and shall be described in readily understandable language.
 Outcall service providers shall provide such a list to clients in advance of performing any service.
 No owner, manager, operator, or responsible managing employee shall permit, and no massage practitioner shall offer or perform, any service other than those posted or listed as required herein, nor shall an operator or a massage practitioner request or charge a fee for any service other than those on the list of services available and posted in the reception area or provided to the client in advance of any outcall services.

-(d) A copy of the CAMTC certificate or valid city permit of each and every massage practitioner employed in the business shall be displayed in the reception area or similar open public place on the premises.
+(d) A copy of the CAMTC certificate and a valid city permit of each and every massage practitioner employed in the business shall be displayed in the reception area or similar open public place on the premises.
 CAMTC certificates of former employees and/or contractors shall be removed as soon as those massage practitioners are no longer employed by or offering services through the massage business.

 (e) For each massage service provided, every massage business shall keep a complete and legible written record of the following information: the date and hour that service was provided; the service received; the name or initials of the employee entering the information; and the name of the massage practitioner administering the service.
-Such records shall be open to inspection and copying by police officers, not used by any massage practitioner or operator for any purpose other than as records of service provided and may not be provided to other parties by the massage practitioner or operator unless otherwise required by law.
+Such records shall be open to inspection and copying by police officers, or used by any massage practitioner or operator for any purpose other than as records of service provided and may not be provided to other parties by the massage practitioner or operator unless otherwise required by law.
 Such records shall be retained on the premises of the massage business for a period of two years and be immediately available for inspection during business hours.

 (f) Massage businesses shall at all times be equipped with an adequate supply of clean sanitary towels, coverings and linens.
 Clean towels, coverings, and linens shall be stored in enclosed cabinets.
-Towels and linens shall not be used on more than one client, unless they have first been laundered and disinfected.
+Towels and linens shall not be used on more than one client unless they have first been laundered and disinfected.
 Disposable towels and coverings shall not be used on more than one client.
 Soiled linens and paper towels shall be deposited in separate, approved receptacles.

 (g) Wet and dry heat rooms, steam or vapor rooms or cabinets, toilet rooms, shower and bath rooms, tanning booths, whirlpool baths and pools shall be thoroughly cleaned and disinfected as needed, and at least once each day the premises are open, with a disinfectant approved by the health officer.
 Bathtubs shall be thoroughly cleaned after each use with a disinfectant approved by the health officer.
 All walls, ceilings, floors, and other physical facilities for the business must be in good repair, and maintained in a clean and sanitary condition.

-(h) Instruments utilized in performing massage shall not be used on more than one client unless they have been sterilized, using approved sterilization methods.
+(h) Instruments utilized in performing massage shall not be used on more than one client unless they have been sterilized using approved sterilization methods.

 (i) All massage business operators and their employees, including massage practitioners, shall wear clean, nontransparent outer garments.
 Said garments shall not expose their genitals, pubic areas, buttocks, or chest, and shall not be worn in such manner as to expose the genitals, pubic areas, buttocks, or chest.
 For the purposes of this section, "outer garments" means a garment worn over other garments and does not include garments like underwear, bras, lingerie or swimsuits.